yobleck/qdm/README.md

     Actual value is controlled by the systemd service unit.

     - xsessions
-    A list of DEs/WMs whre each one is a list with wo items `["display name", "startup command"]`.
+    A list of DEs/WMs where each one is a list with two items `["display name", "startup command"]`.
     The first option is default.

     - usernames